FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Activity has a positive impact on both physical and emotional health, so getting your depressed dog moving can be helpful.

-If you can make sure he gets at least two good walks in per day and add some playtime in the yard (or indoors if the weather is bad) that's a great start.
+Light jogging is a great way to boost Fido's mood... and it can help yours too.
+If neither of you are up for a jog, a couple of good walks per day and add some playtime in the yard (or indoors if the weather is bad) that's a great start.

 Boredom and loneliness can lead to dog depression, so keeping Fido's body (and brain) active is important.